-Can I use “points” from my Signature Elite Rewards Visa to refund any of these fees?
+Can I use “points” from my Elite Rewards Visa Signature card to refund any of these fees?

-If you have our Signature Elite Rewards Visa, you can use your points to have any fee refunded.
-Please call Clearview at 1-800-926-0003 or visit a branch for additional information.
+If you have our Elite Rewards card, you can use your points to have any fee refunded.
+Please call us at 1-800-926-0003 or visit a financial center for additional information.

 How do I opt out of Extended Courtesy Pay?

 You may opt out of Extended Courtesy Pay at any time.
 Please call Clearview at 1-800-926-0003, visit a branch, or email us at email@example.com.
 If you choose to email us, please remember not to include any confidential information.

 Do I have to opt in to Extended Courtesy Pay separately for each of my checking accounts?